-In my opinion, many therapists use terms like motor control exercises just to sound a little more sciencey and a little bit more clever to others.
-But these terms mean nothing to patients, or many therapists and are just confusing gobbledegook terms.
+In my opinion, many therapists like to use terms like motor control exercises just to sound a little bit more sciencey and a little bit cleverer due to their own inadequacies.
+These terms mean nothing to patients and most sensible healthcare professionals and are just confusing gobbledegook.

-Also could anyone tell me what movement or exercise doesn't involve an element of motor control?
-When is an exercise not a motor control exercise?
-If we really are going to insist on being all sciencey and shit shouldn't we call all exercises Neuromuscular Proprioceptive Cognitive Functional Motor Control Exercises.
+Also can anyone tell me when an exercise is NOT a motor control exercise?
+If we are going to insist on being all clever, sciencey and shit shouldn’t we actually call all exercises Neuromuscular Proprioceptive Cognitive Functional Motor Control Exercises!

-Unfortunately, however these kind of bewildering and nonsensical terms do exist, but I beg you, can we please just stop it.
+Unfortunately, these kind of bewildering and nonsensical terms do exist, but I beg you, can we please just stop it.
 Can we please just call all these types of exercises what they are… EXERCISES… Nothing more, nothing less.
-Adding confusing, conflicting, overly technical terms to exercises does nothing other than confuse patients, and cause miscommunication and misunderstanding between therapists.
+Adding confusing, conflicting, overly technical terms to exercises does nothing other than confuse patients, professionals, and me, and this causes a lot of miscommunication and misunderstanding.

-Whatever your goal is with any exercise we should remember they are all just different and novel ways to move, nothing more, nothing less.
-Why we choose an exercise for a patient should be based on many different reasons, such as do they need to do it to improve strengthen, endurance, speed, power, fear, threat, stress, anxiety, and of course risk of injury.
+Whatever your goal is with any exercise we should remember they are all just different ways to move, nothing more, nothing less.
+Why we choose an exercise for a patient should be based on many different reasons, such as do they need to do it to improve strengthen, endurance, speed, power, fear, threat, stress, anxiety, and of course co-ordination.

-However, taking all these factors into account, we should remember that the most important factor that will influence which exercise you choose for a patient, is finding one that is suited to the individual in front of you.
-Not just based on your own beliefs or preferences, but their physical ability and their beliefs and preferences.
-Simply put if a patient doesn't think or feel the exercise is right for them, then they wont do it.
+However, taking all these factors into account, we should remember that the most important factor that will influence which exercise you choose for a patient, is finding one that is suited to the individual in front of you, not based on your own beliefs or preferences, but on the patients ability and their beliefs and preferences and of course their goal.

-So if you are choosing an exercise to make a movement more 'normal' for a patient, and that patient doesn't feel normal doing it, then you are missing the first rule of exercise prescription.
+So if you are choosing an exercise to make a movement more ‘normal’ for a patient based on your preferences, and that patient doesn’t feel normal doing it, then you are missing a fundamental rule of exercise prescription.

-Basing the choice of exercise on what YOU think is normal for someone else is nothing more than guess work, based on your own biases, may be some research you have read, and perhaps influenced by some movement gurus, or other misinformed people out there.
+Basing the choice of exercise on what YOU think is normal for someone else is nothing more than guess work or may be from some research you have read, that has been incorrectly extrapolated, over promoted and over hyped by some movement guru.

-Basically, no one knows how any one should move, no one knows what is abnormal, therefore no one knows what is abnormal.
-Normal movement is based on the individual, the task, and the enviorment, and there is no way to controlling for all of these variables.
+Basically, we have very little idea how any one should move, normal movement is based on the individual, the task, and the enviorment, and there is no way to control for all of these variables.

-Also this recent rise in the motor control exercise fad appears to be used as a opportunity to rebrand the 'core stability' craze that infected our society and profession deeply years ago.
-This is when we got carried away teaching and telling people how to maintain 'better posture' and to isolate their deep abdominals, neck flexors or some other fancy sounding muscle, and do lots of small, irrelevant, low load exercises and movements in a belief this will help their aches and pains.
+This recent rise in the motor control exercise fad also appears to be an opportunity to rebrand the ‘core stability’ craze that infested our society and profession hugely years ago.
+This is when we got carried away teaching and telling people how to maintain ‘better posture’ and to isolate their deep abdominals, neck flexors or some other fancy sounding muscles, and do lots of small, irrelevant, low load exercises and movements in a belief this will help their aches and pains.

-I would argue that many of these motor control exercises cause unwanted side effects, usually due to explanations that therapists give to patients as to why they need to do them.
-They often give patients the false and misleading idea that they should be looking to constrain movement towards a perceived ideal that in fact doesn't exist.
+I would argue that many of these motor control exercises currently be used also cause unwanted side effects, usually due to explanations that therapists give to patients as to why they need to do them.
+They often give patients the false and misleading idea that they should be looking to constrain movement towards a perceived ideal that in fact doesn’t exist.

 We are all unique, we are all individual, so the way we move is unique and individual too, and despite many claims, there is little evidence that one type of movement is more normal than another, or that a clinician can tell what is or isn’t normal, and there is even less evidence that one movement is more risky or causes more problems than another.